Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

 Consider a uniform infinite bipolar-oriented triangulation $(G ,\cO,\BB e)$, and recall that it can be encoded by a random walk $\cZ=(\cL_n,\cR_n)_{n\in\Z}$ with iid increments in $\{(1,0),(0,-1),(-1,1)\}$.
 Let $(\wt G , \wt \cO, \wt{\BB e})$ be the dual bipolar-oriented map of $(G , \cO,\BB e)$, and let $\wt{\cZ}:=(\wt {\cL}_n,\wt {\cR}_n)_{n\in\Z}$ be the random walk encoding $(\wt G , \wt \cO, \wt{\BB e})$.
 Extend $\mcl L$, $\mcl R$, $\wt\cL$, and $\wt\cR$ to $\BB R$ by linear interpolation.
 For $m\in\BB N$ and $t\in\BB R$ define \eqb \eqe where $\alpha$ is as in~\eqref{eqn:correl} for $\gamma = \sqrt{4/3}$.
 The reason for including the factor $(3\alpha/2)^{1/2}$ is so that $Z^m$ converges in law to the Brownian motion in~\eqref{eqn:correl}.

 Let $Z=(L,R)$ be a two-dimensional correlated Brownian motion with correlation $-\frac 12$ and variance $\alpha$, where $\alpha>0$ is again as in \eqref{eqn:correl}.
-Recall from Section~\ref{sec:peanosphere-background} that $Z$ encodes a $\sqrt{4/3}$-quantum cone $(\C,h,0,\infty)$ decorated with an independent space-filling SLE$_{12}$ by the peanosphere construction.
-Let $\wh h$ be the instance of the whole-plane Gaussian free field (modulo a global additive multiple of $2\pi\chi$, with $\chi$ as in \eqref{eqn:ig-chi}) such that $\eta'$ is the Peano curve of the west-going tree of flow lines and hence travels in north direction (recall Section~\ref{sec:sle-background}), parameterized by LQG area with respect to $h$ and satisfying $\eta'(0) = 0$.
-Let $\wt\eta'$ be the $\SLE_{12}$ travelling in west direction which is generated by the south-going flow lines of $\wh h$, parameterized according to LQG area with respect to $h$ and satisfying $\wt\eta'(0)=0$.
-Let $\wt Z=(\wt L_t,\wt R_t)_{t\in\R}$ be the boundary length processes of $\wt\eta'$ as described in Section \ref{sec:peanosphere-background}.
-Note that $\wt Z\eqD Z$ and that $Z$ and $\wt Z$ a.s.\ determine each other.
+Recall from Section~\ref{sec:peanosphere-background} that $Z$ is the left/right boundary length process of a $\sqrt{4/3}$-quantum cone $(\C,h,0,\infty)$ decorated with an independent space-filling SLE$_{12}$ by the peanosphere construction.
+Let $\wt Z = (\wt L , \wt R)$ be the left/right boundary length process of the west-going space-filling SLE$_{12}$ determined by $\eta'$, as in Section~\ref{sec:peanosphere-background}.

 \begin{theorem} Let $Z^m,\wt Z^m$ and $Z,\wt Z$ be as defined above.
 Then the following convergence holds in law for the topology of uniform convergence on compact sets: \eqbn (Z^m,\wt Z^m) \rtaD (Z,3\wt Z). \eqen \end{theorem}